-All full-time staff and faculty are eligible to participate in Stetson University benefit programs on the first of the month following their date of hire.
-Please refer to the schedule of 2015 premiums for details on employee benefit costs.
+All full-time staff and faculty are eligible to participate in Stetson University benefits programs on the first of the month following their date of hire.
+Please refer to the schedule of 2018 premiums for details on employee benefit costs.

 All benefits listed are subject to change.
 This document is designed to be a condensed informational brochure of Stetson University's benefits for employees and prospective employees and should not be construed to constitute university policy.
 It does not replace any Certificates of Insurance or Summary Plan Descriptions.
 Detailed benefit certificates and Summary Plan Descriptions are available in the Office of Human Resources.
 All specific questions concerning benefits should be directed to the Office of Human Resources.

-Florida Blue (formerly Blue Cross and Blue Shield of Florida) is the university's group health administrator.
-Employees have a choice between an HMO or PPO group health plan.
-The university contributes 60 percent of the total insurance premium; the remaining 40 percent is paid by the employee.
-The employee's monthly 40 percent contribution is listed below for each health plan:
+United Healthcare is the university's group health administrator.
+Employees have a choice between the Choice and Choice Plus group health plan.
+The university contributes approx. 60 percent of the total insurance premium; the remaining 40 percent is paid by the employee.
+The employee's monthly contribution is listed in the premiums chart above.

 Elections must be made within the first 30 days of employment.
 Acceptance in a PPO plan is subject to the pre-existing conditions clause and federal regulations.